 Once you’ve finished your break, all you have to do is repeat this process as many times as needed to finish all the tasks on your to-do list!
 Pretty simple right?

-Why does the Pomodoro Technique work?
+Why does this productivity method work?

--It forces you to focus
+-It forces you to stay focused

 While some people might find “racing against the clock” to be stressful, remind yourself that you can always reset the clock after a 5-minute break if you don’t finish the task.
 Don’t let that become an excuse to get distracted, however!